thoughtworks-jumpstart/jumpstart/javascript/modules/README.md

 ## What is a Module?

-Simply put, a Javascript module is a file which contains some javascript codes that can be reused.
+Simply put, a JavaScript module is a file which contains some javascript codes that can be reused.

 To make those code reusable, the module needs to declare what to be **exported** from the module, and on the other hand, the codes that depend the module need to declare what to be **imported** from the module.